 - Family meetings are held at least once per trimester between family, student and advisor

-- Advisors are the primary adult responsible for scheduling and facilitating family meetings though other staff may be in attendance.
-Ideally, student will lead their family meetings, which are held at least each trimester.
+Advisors are the primary adult responsible for scheduling and facilitating family meetings though other staff may be in attendance.
+Ideally, students will lead their family meetings, which are held each trimester.
 These meetings could be held more often, but when scheduled are required for the student and family to attend.
 The advisor should be present for or followed up with about any meeting related to their advisee.
 This includes celebration of success, disciplinary issues, social/emotional issues, or academic support discussions.

 - Student Growth, Social Emotional Learning (SEL), Asset Development & Decision Making (i.e. dealing with their responsibilities, identifying pressures and accessing supports, reaching their maximum potential, meeting high expectations, learn from breakdowns, celebrate successes, being healthy physically, intellectually, and emotionally)

 - School Culture (i.e. mentorship between students and adults, produce plans collaboratively with those who will do the work, reveal and remove constraints on planned tasks as a team, make reliable promises, make connections to and take responsibility for all parts of the school)

 - Safety: Physical/Social/Emotional Safety: as a part of school and classroom culture; physical, emotional, and mental health; dress code, drug, alcohol and substance use/issues and support.

 - Student Voice (i.e. how students are involved in decision making at the school)